nanite/KubeUtils/docs/modules/level.md

 This method fails softly meaning if the structure does not exist, the method will simply do nothing.

 ### `findEntitiesWithinRadius(entityId: EntityType, start: BlockPos, range: Number)`
+### `Deprecated: Use findLivingEntitiesWithinRadius`

-Find entities within a radius based on an entity type.
+Find living entities within a radius based on an entity type.
 The entity type would typically look like `minecraft:skeleton`.
 You can typically find modded ones from the mods Java code.

 The search radius is from and expanded cube from the start block position.
 This means that a range of 1 would be a 3x3 cube with the start position in the middle.